PeqNP/ays-docs/content/library/how-do-i-configure-new-relic.md

 To configure a workflow, do the following:

-Tap on "Alerts & AI"
+Tap on "Alerts & AI."

-Tap on "Workflows"
+Tap on "Workflows."

-Tap on the policy to configure
+Tap on the policy to configure.

 ![New Relic Policies](/help/img/new-relic-policies.png)

-Scroll down to the "Notify" group and tap the "Webhook" button
+Scroll down to the "Notify" group and tap the "Webhook" button.

 ![New Relic Policies](/help/img/new-relic-policy-add-webhook.png)

-This will show the "Edit notification message" form
+This will show the "Edit notification message" form.

-Select `@ys` as the "Destination"
+Select `@ys` as the "Destination."

 Paste the following template into the "Payload template" field